SheaButta/Mapping_Earthquakes/README.md

 - Visualize Techtronic Plates overlay
 - Visualize Techtronic and Earthquakes overlays with magnitudes displayed by legend
 - Visualize Techtronic, Earthquakes and Major overlays with magnitudes displayed by legend
+- Visualizae a Satellite Tyle
+- Visualizae a Dark Tyle